kube-compose/kube-compose/README.md

 NOTE: in the background `kube-compose` converts [Docker healthchecks](https://docs.docker.com/engine/reference/builder/#healthcheck) to [readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) and will only start service `web` when the pod of `db` is ready, and will only start `helper` when the pod of `web` is ready.
 The pod of `helper` exits immediately, but this pattern is simple and useful.

 ## Volumes
-`kube-compose` currently supports a basic simulation of `docker-compose`'s bind mounted volumes.
-This supports the use case of mounting configuration files into containers, which is a common way of parameterising containers (in CI).
+`kube-compose` currently supports basic simulation of docker's bind mounted volumes.
+This supports the use case of mounting configuration files into containers, which is a common way of parameterising containers.

 For example, consider the following docker compose file:
 ```yaml